-RBC (t) 0 tThe RBC is set at zero for all depleted species.
-The RBC is set at zero for all depleted species.
+RBC (t) 0 t The RBC is set at zero for all depleted species.
 Discount Factor (t) N/A A discount factor is not applied to the bycatch TAC.
 State catch (t) 4.2 Four-year weighted average - mostly NSW catch.
 State catches are not deducted from a bycatch TAC but should be considered as a source of mortality.
-Discards (t) Discards (t)5Four-year weighted average.
-Discards are not deducted from bycatch TAC but should be considered as a source of mortali Recreational Catch (t) N/A There are no estimates of recreational catch.
-RCA (t) N/A There has been no specific rese There has been no specific research catch allocated.
-Provisional TAC under the Harvest Strategy 60 t - incidental bycatch TAC AFMA Advice
+Discards (t) 5 Four-year weighted average.
+Discards are not deducted from a bycatch TAC but should be considered as a source of mortality.
+Recreational Catch (t) N/A There are no estimates of recreational ca There are no estimates of recreational catch.
+RCA (t) N/A There has been no specific research catch allocated.
+Provisional TAC under the Harvest Strategy 60 t - incidental bycatch TAC